1942-45: WW2Bostock and Jones: a Study in Political and Military Incompetence (AI Study Guide)

 Overview

-Operational command: Authority to plan and conduct combat operations within an assigned theatre.
+Operational control: Authority to plan and conduct military operations.

 Official Sources and Records